 Turn the oven off and leave to cool completely in the oven.

-Once the Pavlova is completely cool remove from the oven and peel off the Parchment paper (I’ve never yet had one stick using Parchment, if you use greaseproof paper I can’t guarantee it will peel off as easily).
+As soon as the Pavlova is completely cool remove from the oven and peel off the Parchment paper (I’ve never yet had one stick using Parchment, if you use greaseproof paper I can’t guarantee it will peel off as easily).

-Place the Pavlova on a flat cake stand, cake board or metal tray if that’s all you have to hand!!
+Place the Pavlova on a flat cake stand, cake board or metal tray if that’s all you have to hand!

 Whip the cream until thickened but still floppy (adding a teaspoon of caster sugar if you prefer to sweeten the cream) and smother the top of the Pavlova with it leaving a cream free edge.